eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ![implementation.png](/assets/stage-2/implementation.png)

-Create a file `expserver/phase_0/tcp_client.c` .
+Create a file named `tcp_client.c` .
 All the code from this stage will be written to it.

 The header includes and defines required for this stage are given below.